+We have presented a method for deriving the angular wind velocity on ten-second timescales using data from ACT detector arrays without any other input.
+The method works by solving for the speed and direction of the frozenin small-scale turbulent distribution of water vapor as it traverses the arrays.
+By averaging the derived wind velocity over an hour we can compare ACT to external weather sources like APEX, ERA5 and MERRA-2.
 To compare to APEX, we connect ACT and APEX measurements with an effective scale height.
 To compare to ERA5 and MERRA-2, we develop a model that uses their three-dimensional distribution of temperature and water vapor to predict the angular wind velocity as seen by ACT.
 The agreement between all four is quite good, suggesting that our physical picture of atmospheric emission resembles reality.
-Our investigation also shows good agreement of the PWV between ACT, APEX, ERA5, MERRA-2, and Cortés et al. (2020).
+Our investigation also shows good agreement of the PWV between ACT, APEX, ERA5, MERRA-2, and Cortées et al. [15].
 Further adaptations of the pair-lag method to telescopes with different optical characteristics located in different geographical sites will help to better understand the motion-driven emission fluctuations of the atmosphere.
-This work is generalizable, with some adjustment, to any millimeterwave telescope that observes the CMB with multiple detectors.
+This work is generalizable, with some adjustment, to any millimeter-wave telescope that observes the CMB with multiple detectors.
 Estimating the velocity of the atmosphere relative to ACT is also a good first-order predictor of the difference in the noise properties between left- and right-going scans, which can be quite substantial.

-As our ability to understand and model atmospheric fluctuations improves, we hope to be able to probe the CMB temperature anisotropy to larger and larger angular scales (lower $\ell$ ).
-In addition to enhancing our ability to calibrate to Planck (e.g., Hajian et al. 2011), it will improve ACT's ability to investigate cosmology independent of Planck and WMAP.
+As our ability to understand and model atmospheric fluctuations improves, we hope to be able to probe the CMB temperature anisotropy to larger and larger angular scales (lower l).
+In addition to enhancing our ability to calibrate to Planck [e.g., [33]], it will improve ACT's ability to investigate cosmology independent of Planck and WMAP.
 In particular, pushing to larger scales should improve the TE correlation, an especially effective spectrum for constraining cosmology, and the TB correlation which is an important check of systematic errors.

-8. ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS

-This work was supported by the U.S. National Science Foundation through awards AST-0408698, AST-0965625, and AST-1440226 for the ACT project, as well as awards PHY-0355328, PHY-0855887 and PHY-1214379.
+This work was supported by the U.S. National Science Foundation through Grants No. AST-0408698, No. AST-0965625, and No. AST-1440226 for the ACT project, as well as Grants No. PHY-0355328, No. PHY-0855887, and No. PHY-1214379.
 Funding was also provided by Princeton University, the University of Pennsylvania, and a Canada Foundation for Innovation (CFI) award to UBC.
 ACT operates in the Parque Astronómico Atacama in northern Chile under the auspices of the Agencia Nacional de Investigación y Desarrollo (ANID).
-TM gratefully acknowledges financial support through Prof. David Spergel.
+T.M. gratefully acknowledges financial support through Professor David Spergel.
 The work was also supported by the Misrahi and Wilkinson funds and made use of the Della computer cluster.
-RB acknowledges support for the UdeC-UCSC 183 GHz radiometer from the UCSC project DINREG 06/2017.
-SKC acknowledges support from NSF award AST-2001866.
-ADH acknowledges support from the Sutton Family Chair in Science, Christianity and Cultures and from the Faculty of Arts and Science, University of Toronto.
-ZX is supported by the Gordon and Betty Moore Foundation.

-We gratefully acknowledge the many publicly available software packages that were essential for parts of this analysis including numpy, scipy, and scikit-learn.
-We also acknowledge use of the matplotlib (Hunter 2007) package and the Python Image Library for producing plots in this paper.
+R. B. acknowledges support for the UdeC-UCSC 183 GHz radiometer from the UCSC Project No. DINREG 06/2017.
+S. K. C. acknowledges support from NSF Grant No. AST-2001866.
+A.D.H. acknowledges support from the Sutton Family Chair in Science, Christianity, and Cultures and from the Faculty of Arts and Science, University of Toronto.
+Z. X. is supported by the Gordon and Betty Moore Foundation.
+We gratefully acknowledge the many publicly available software packages that were essential for parts of this analysis including NumPy, SciPy, and SCIKIT-LEARN.
+We also acknowledge use of the MATPLOTLIB [34] package and the Python Image Library for producing plots in this paper.